Prepare Your AD Environment

 Add a Domain Controller in Secure Access

-1. Navigate to Connect > Users and Groups > Users, click Provision Users, and then click Active Directory.
+1. Navigate to Connect > Users and Groups > Users, click Configuration Management > Integrate directories, and then click Active Directory.

 View the Registered AD Components in Secure Access

-The hostname of the domain controller that you ran the configuration script on appears in the Inactive state.
-If you have configured multiple Secure Access Sites and have deployed Virtual Appliances, make sure that the AD server is in the same Secure Access Site as the VAs that will receive DNS queries from the Users in that AD domain.
+You can view the status for each deployed AD component in Secure Access.
+Secure Access displays the hostname of the server where the domain controller is deployed and where you ran the configuration script.
+If you configured multiple sites and deployed VAs, make sure that the AD server is in the same site as the VAs that will receive DNS queries from the users in that AD domain.

 For information about viewing the deployed AD components, see View AD Components in Secure Access.